bruhmastir/library/docs/vacc_documents/policies/controller_operations_policy.md

 ### Use of Relief Callsigns

 Controllers relieving others during peak hours must use a relief callsign (e.g., `OMDB_R1_TWR`) to ensure proper transition and avoid disruption.

 ---

+### Discord Support Roles
+Controllers may "subscribe" to specific roles on the Arabian vACC Discord server to receive notifications whenever those roles are used for the following purposes outlined below.

+#### ATC Event Requests
+The following role is used by the Arabian vACC Marketing Department to request controllers to express their interest in specific positions for upcoming events.

+#### ATC Support Requests
+Controllers working top-down or handling excessive traffic may use this role to request support from lower-level controllers.
+This role is intended for situations where a controller is managing high-level traffic and requires assistance from a lower controller at a specific location.

+For example, a controller managing Dubai Arrivals while also handling traffic on the ground at multiple airports (e.g., Al-Maktoum, Dubai, and Sharjah) may use this role to request support from aerodrome controllers.

+An example message utilizing this role is as follows:

+@ATC Support Requests, Currently on OMDB_APP covering OMDB, OMDW, and OMSJ top-down with traffic on the ground.
+Would appreciate any aerodrome controllers.

+#### ATC Relief Requests
+Controllers planning to leave their position but whose departure would cause significant disruption should use this role.
+This includes situations where closing the position would increase the workload of a higher-level position within the top-down hierarchy.

+For example, if you are on tower handling 12 departures and closing the position would significantly impact the approach or center controller's workload, this role should be used.

+An example message utilizing this role is as follows:

+@ATC Relief Requests, About to leave OTHH_1_TWR in 10 minutes, 10 aircraft on the ground with no DEL/GND with a busy OTDF_1_CTR above.
+Aerodrome relief would be appreciated.

+---